trustfeed/daobase-api/README.md

 On success you should get 201 and `{"url" : "https://tokenadmin.work.s3/fdsafd" }`

 ## Public Campaign
+Soon this will only contain active campaigns, not drafts or complete campaigns.
+For now it shows everything.

 View all public campaigns with;
 ```bash
 curl -H 'x-access-token: fdsa' ${HOST}/campaigns